What refers to the sense of unity felt by people who share a common history and culture that came to fore in beginning of the 20th century?

 Answer

-(a) The immediate impact of the incident mentioned in newspaper above was beginning of the First World War.
+(a) The immediate impact of the incident mentioned in the newspaper above was beginning of the First World War.

 The assassination was organised by a secret society called 'Black Hand' or 'Union of Death’ formed by extremist Serbian nationalists whose aim was to unite all Serbians into a single Serbian State.
 The political objective behind the assassination was to free Bosnia and Herzegovina from Austria-Hungarian rule and establish a common South Slav state.